SuperOfficeDocs/superoffice-docs/user-guide/en/email/inbox/archive.md

 ## <a id="outgoing" />Archive outgoing email

-To send a message and archive it as a document in SuperOffice CRM, click **Send and archive** when you are writing an email message.
-See [Compose an email][3].
+To send a message and archive it as a document in SuperOffice CRM, click **Send and archive** when you are [writing an email message][3].

 > [!TIP]
 > If you do not archive the message when you send it, you can still go to the sent folder and archive the message as described above.